tiviti/tiviti-doc/README.md

 ### GET /api/v1.0/users/```:user_id```/stats

 Gets tviti stats for a single user.
 Response is an array of objects, each representing a single user which the specified ```:user_id``` has sent or received tvitis to or from.
+The array will be ordered by the number of 'open' (i.e. not archived) items between each user and the user referenced by `:user_id`, in descending order.

 Sample response: